cruickshankrpc/GA-Project-2-TITLED/README.md

 7. Refactor code

 #### First Hurdle
-Alas, disaster struck at the first hurdle.\
+Alas, disaster struck.
 The Artsy API proved to be a nightmare to retrieve information from - none of the exhibitions we liked on their website had endpoints and, once we found the 'Genome Project', the endpoint only returned ONE artwork for each of only FIVE artists, which would hardly populate the page with the gallery of artworks we envisioned.

 #### Solution
 We discovered we could access the nested endpoint 'similar artists' to retrieve another five artists with one artwork each: